CyprienBouton/HousingPriceAnalysis/README.md

 This project is an app which could be use to predict the price of a flat or to visualize the housing market in Paris.
-To launch the app run the following command lines:
+To launch the app run the following command line:
 ```
 streamlit run app.py
 ```

 # Development

 Development flow:
 - Cleaning the dataset **prepare_data.py**
 - Create and train a Random Forest model using sklearn **model.py**
 - Built a streamlit app **app.py** using 4 pages in the folder **markdown/**
-- Each page use

 # Commit Policy